-Parents or eligible students should submit to the School principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
+Parents or eligible students should submit to the school principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
 The School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
 Schools are not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
 Schools may charge a fee for copies.

-2. The right to request that a school correct the student's education records that the parent or eligible student believes are inaccurate or misleading.
+2. The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under.

-Parents or eligible students who wish to ask the School to correct a record should write the School principal [or appropriate school official], clearly identify the part of the record they want corrected, and specify why it should be corrected.
-If the School decides not to amend the record as requested by the parent or eligible student, the School will notify the parent or eligible student of the decision and advise them of their right to a hearing.
+Parents/guardians or eligible students who wish to ask the school to amend their child's or their education record should write the school principal [or appropriate school official], clearly identify the part of the record they want changed, and specify why it should be changed.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
-After the hearing, if the school still decides not to amend the records setting forth his/her view about the contested information.

 - 3. Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education records.
-However, FERPA permits schools to disclose those records, without consent, to the following parties or under the following conditions,: - School officials with legitimate education interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+However, permits schools to disclose those records, without consent, to the following parties or under the following conditions: - School officials with legitimate education interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the school; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena;

-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer.

-Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date of birth, email address, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public private school attended by the student.
+- · Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer. - Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public private school attended by the student.
 However, schools must inform parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
-School official must notify parents and eligible students annually of their rights under FERPA.
-The actual means of notification is left to the discretion of each school.

-4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA are:
+School official must notify parents and eligible students annually of their rights under.
+The actual means of notification is left to the discretion of each school. - 4.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of .
+The name and address of the Office that administers are:

-Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-8520
+Student Privacy Policy Office

+U.S. Department of Education

+400 Maryland Avenue, SW

+Washington, DC 20202